barseghyanartur/django-dash/README.rst

 - HugeExampleWidget: 5x5
 - GiganticExampleWidget: 6x6

-When making non-square widgets (2x1, 1x2, 3x1, 1x3), use Portrait and Landscape names.
+When making non-square widgets (2x1, 1x2, 3x1, 1x3), add `Portrait` and `Landscape` to the name for better identification.

 License
 ===============================================